NPaugust/Web-Project-Midterm-Spring/readme.md

 # Web-Spring boot APP
 # CS 204 Management

-Simple web-app to Midterm2022.

-This app is used to mark students whether they are in or not.
+Simple web-app for Midterm2022.Is used to mark students whether they are in or not.

 # [Heroku](https://web-spring-avgustine.herokuapp.com/)

+# Frameworks
+Spring, PosgreSQL

+Done by Avgustine Chynarbekov